siddharthbabu/ML_projects/Alzheimers disease predictor/Description.md

 The dataset is divided into 80% training and 20% testing sets.
 The training set is further split into 80% training and 20% validation sets.
 The dataset is available at the following link: Kaggle Dataset Link</br>

 ### Conclusion</br>
-The model was able to accurately classify the images into the 4 classes with a high degree of accuracy.</br> The model can be further improved by using a larger dataset and by using more advanced deep learning techniques. </br> The model can also be used to classify other types of images into multiple classes.</br>
+The model was able to accurately classify the images into the 4 classes with 93% accuracy.</br> The model can be further improved by using a larger dataset and by using more advanced deep learning techniques. </br> The model can also be used to classify other types of images into multiple classes.</br>